SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

 - **Cognitive Load**: We found no overall differences in cognitive load across conditions.
 However, significant differences were observed in extraneous load (F(3,209) = 15.82, p < 0.0001) and germane load (F(3,209) = 6.20, p = 0.0005).
 Participants in the complete condition reported higher extraneous load, while those in the study condition reported higher germane load compared to other groups.

-- **Condition Enjoyment**: Participants in the study condition enjoyed the activity more (M = 3.965, SD = 0.778) than those in other conditions, with significant differences observed between study and complete conditions, and between copy and complete conditions.
+- **Condition Enjoyment**: Participants in the study condition enjoyed the activity more (M = 3.965/5 Likert scale, SD = 0.778) than those in other conditions, with significant differences observed between study and complete conditions, and between copy and complete conditions.

-- **Word Count**: No significant differences were found in total word count or unique word count across conditions, suggesting that the amount of writing did not account for differences in retention scores.
+- **Word Count**: No significant differences were found in total word count or unique word count used to answer open response questions across conditions, suggesting that the amount of writing did not account for differences in retention scores.

-Overall, our findings indicate that engaging in drawing activities, particularly creating one’s own illustrations, can enhance retention of complex scientific concepts, potentially through increased engagement and effective cognitive processing.

 ## Discussion